-For a more organic shopping experience, visit the Central Market (Mercado Central de Santiago) on San Pablo.
-The market opened in 1872.
+For a more organic shopping experience, visit the Mercado Central de Santiago (Central Market).
+The market first opened back in 1872.
 Today it’s largely a seafood market and the central plaza has a great (if slightly whiffy) selection of seafood restaurants and cafes.

 Ways to relax in Santiago

-There’s not a blade of grass out of place in central Santiago, thanks to and ongoing program of civic improvement.
+There’s not a blade of grass out of place in central Santiago, thanks to a strong municipal program of maintenance and improvement.

-The city now enjoys a huge number of parks and gardens, which are packed with engaging modern sculpture.
-Any of them will be a fine spot for a little R&R.
+The city has a huge number of parks and gardens, many of which feature engaging modern sculptures.
+Take your pick of the green spaces and enjoy a spot of urban R&R.

 Do you have any tips to add to our Santiago travel guide?
 We would love to hear from you.
 Please leave a comment below.